 Discovery

-When a full plugin inspection is needed (e.g. for sitectl converge or sitectl validate), sitectl runs sitectl-<plugin> __plugin-metadata against each discovered binary.
-The plugin returns a YAML document with its capabilities: name, version, description, included plugins, and boolean flags for which SDK runner interfaces it has registered (CanConverge, CanSet, CanValidate, CanDeploy, CanCreate).
+When a full plugin inspection is needed (e.g. for sitectl converge, sitectl validate, or sitectl verify), sitectl runs sitectl-<plugin> __sitectl-rpc with a JSON request envelope for the plugin.metadata method.
+The plugin returns a JSON response envelope with its capabilities: name, version, description, included plugins, and boolean flags for which SDK runner interfaces it has registered (CanDebug, CanConverge, CanSet, CanValidate, CanHealthcheck, CanVerify, CanDeploy, CanCreate).

 For performance-sensitive paths like sitectl --help, sitectl uses lightweight discovery (binary name only, no subprocess invocation) and falls back to full inspection only when needed.